Section 83(b) Election: Standardization Realized

-By Mitchell Kopelman, partner-in-charge of Tax, and Shay Eubanks, senior manager
+By Mitchell Kopelman, partner-in-charge of Tax, and Shay Eubanks, Director

 Through the decades, there has been growing uncertainty around how to properly make the 83(b) election for restricted stock, and as those uncertainties grew, the cries to the IRS for a clear revenue procedure grew as well.
 Individuals and companies demanded an easier, standardized way to make the election, and on June 26, 2012, the cries were answered as the IRS released a standard template for this specific election.